-I've tackled complex projects and problems, and often times I had no idea what I was doing in the beginning.
+I've tackled complex projects and problems, and I often had no idea what I was doing initially.
 But it was the act of trying different things and beating my head against the wall for multiple hours that led me to a solution.

 In other words, my success only came after a bunch of failures.

-The process of figuring out how to tackle things I don't understand is incredibly valuable and is one of my strengths.
-Even to this day, this is still not a comfortable process for me, and at times I get tempted to give up on problems.
+The process of figuring out how to tackle things I don't understand is precious and is one of my strengths.
+Even today, this is still not a comfortable process for me, and at times I get tempted to give up on problems.
 But my past results have taught me that as long as I stay focused, I can usually find a solution that will work.

 Someone who assumes they are the best may not be willing to give the required energy in figuring out a problem.
-They might think that if a solution doesn't immediately come to mind, that it is not possible to solve.
-And this not only in naive, but it can end up making you look bad when someone who is “less intelligent” comes in and figures out the problem through sheer effort and willpower.
+They might think that if a solution doesn't immediately come to mind, it is impossible to solve.
+And this not only naive, but it can end up making you look bad when someone who is “less intelligent” comes in and figures out the problem through sheer effort and willpower.